SeanRommes/About-Heart-Disease/README.md

   After getting a good overview of the data I prepare the model for machine learning and perform a little feature engineering to improve the accuarcy of my model

-  Lastly I have built 4 machine learning models, visualize the metrics, and determine which model is most suited for deployment using a statisical approach.
+  Lastly I have build 4 machine learning models, visualize the metrics, and determine which model is most suited for deployment using a statisical approach.
 In my machine learning I instantiate a logistics regression model, random forest, decision tree, and knn.

 ### Univariate and Mulitvariate Analysis